Homotopy theory with bornological coarse spaces: Locally finite homology theories and coarsification

 The interpretation of the local finiteness condition is as

-We must restrict the limit to open relatively compact subsets since then $C\setminus B\subseteq C$ is a closed subset.
-Since a separable locally compact space is $\sigma$-compact, the intersection $ \cB\cap \cT$ contains a countable cofinal subfamily. {\hB} \end{rem}
+We must restrict the limit to open, relatively compact subsets since then $C\setminus B$ is a closed subset of $C$ and therefore also locally compact.
+Since a separable, locally compact space is $\sigma$-compact, the intersection $ \cB\cap \cS$ contains a countable cofinal subfamily. \hB \end{rem}